 The same goes for traditional industries such as insurance, professional services and legal - if companies don’t invest in building modern brands they run the risk of becoming irrelevant to their sector and losing out to much more brand-savvy market disruptors.
 In the financial services sector, a bid to keep up with digitally-advanced, brand-led challengers such as as Monzo, Revolut and N26, has this year alone caused high profile rebrands of Mastercard, Santander and Halifax.

-Speaking of 166 year-old Halifax’s rebrand, creative exec Carlo D’Alanno explained that the bank’s new look, which included redesigning the company’s signature X logo, a new font, colour palette and range of digitally optimised icons, aimed to “attract a wider audience and compete with younger start-up brands.”
+Speaking of 166-year-old Halifax’s rebrand, creative exec Carlo D’Alanno explained that the bank’s new look, which included redesigning the company’s signature X logo, a new font, color palette, and range of digitally optimized icons, aimed to “attract a wider audience and compete with younger start-up brands.”

 2020 is set to see more B2B and traditional companies take note from the likes of Halifax and tap into this wave of exciting, interesting and bold branding trends that in previous years have mostly been associated with B2C sectors.

 5. Design gets virtual

 With VR and AR technologies advancing by the day, 2020 will see a continued rise of digital experiential marketing.
 Already, it’s possible to go to an interactive house party to hunt out your new seasonal wardrobe, and virtually try on makeup while watching a YouTube tutorial.
 Virtual possibilities such as these will just keep advancing.